NCAR/tiegcm/doc/userguide/benchmarks.rst

 Source history files (start-up netcdf files with a single history) to start these runs are provided in the :ref:`data download <data_download>` (there are separate data downloads available for each model resolution).
-These source files should be located in the :term:`TGCMDATA` directory.
+These source files should be located in the :term:`TGCMDATA` directory (or the path may be specified in the job script with the :term:`tgcmdata` shell variable).

 The tgcmrun program can also be executed from a shell script.
 There are several example tcsh scripts in the tgcmrun directory that make series of runs for